The Science Of Aging: Beer, Human Blood, & Biology

 What Vitamins Have To Do With Age

 Today, there are plenty of lists online about the kinds of foods, drinks, or supplements we can take to help our cells acquire these essential vitamins that are vital for preventing diseases like pellagra, scurvy, and rickets.
-Some of the vitamins not only prevent these deficiencies, but also help support other important roles by acting as “precursors.”
+These vitamins prevent these deficiencies by acting as “precursors" for essential cellular molecules.

 A precursor is a compound that can create another compound through a biochemical reaction.
 Vitamin K begins the chain reaction in our cells so our blood can clot, vitamin A kick-starts the nervous system response that gives us sight, and vitamin B begins the process of turning food and drinks into energy.
 Without these vitamin precursors, our cells can’t perform those basic everyday functions we sometimes take for granted.